Skip to main content

 Additional Major

-Students who wish to enhance their educational experience at BYU–Hawaii by adding a minor, certificate, or courses equivalent to a double major are welcome to do so with the understanding that these must also be completed within the four-year allotment.
+Students who wish to enhance their educational experience at BYU–Hawaii by adding a minor, certificate, or courses equivalent to a double major are welcome to do so with the understanding that these must also be completed within the 4-year allotment.
 Electing to start these additional programs does not grant a student any additional allotment of time.
 Completing a major and courses equivalent to a second major does not mean that the student will receive two degrees.
 The bachelor’s degree is the degree awarded and if a student receives the equivalent of two majors they still must decide which degree they wish to receive, e.g. B.A., B.S., etc., as appropriate.